 Playing your advertisement multiple times (some say it takes 3 times hearing a spot before you internalize it, acknowledge it, and remember it) will ensure that your listeners will be familiar with your product or service.

 Radio advertisements can be more memorable compared to written and visual ads.
 According to researchers, sound can be stored effectively inside memory for longer than visuals.
-This is the reason why some companies are doing their best to create a memorable jingle that will stay in the minds of those who will listen to it.
+This is why some companies are doing their best to create a memorable jingle that will stay in the minds of those who will listen to it.

 Radio advertising is cost-effective when compared to television and print advertisements.
 Usually, the cost to create the spot – if you don’t have one – will be included in the radio advertising campaign’s price.